reireynoso/gatsby-practice/setup.md

 - `data.site.siteMetadata.title` to access a specific data
 - For playground version of GraphiQL and env vars in Gatsby, Install `env-cmd` as dev dependency.
 Create `env.development` file
 - Adjust `package.json` develop property, `"develop": "env-cmd .env.development gatsby develop"`
+- Parse markdown files with `npm install gatsby-transformer-remark`
+- Specific page for posts.
+Create `gatsby-node.js` to tap into node apis. `onCreateNode` new data on individual node.